fpessolano/FantasyFootball/README.md

 ***v0.3.0***
  - Make all code replit deployable, libs included run buttion starts the comoplete one (CLI first, GUI afterwards)
  - Make sure CLI does not scroll (and shows matches first without results)
- - checl schedule as it seems a team first plays mostly home always
+ - check schedule as it seems a team first plays mostly home always
+ - find way to use shared savefile

 ***v0.4.0***
  - Graphical Interface